 Achieving our vision of a world without T1D requires global collaboration.
 Approximately 1.25 million Americans live with type 1 diabetes (T1D), and countless more people are affected by the disease around the world.
-Our six affiliates in Australia, Canada, Denmark, Israel, the Netherlands and the United Kingdom are pivotal partners in funding the research that will remove the impact of T1D from people’s lives until there is a cure.
+Our five affiliates in Australia, Canada, Israel, the Netherlands and the United Kingdom are pivotal partners in funding the research that will remove the impact of T1D from people’s lives until there is a cure.

 - JDRF Australia was recognized as the Charity of the Year in The Australian Charity Awards 2014.